Africa oil and gas: Do you need a local or global recruitment partner?

 This has created a need for oil and gas companies in Africa to enlist recruitment partners.
 In turn, this presents them with a choice: should they work with their incumbent or global agencies, or should they strike up relationships with local recruiters?

-7 reasons to work with a global recruitment partner in Africa
+7 reasons to work with a global recruitment agency in Africa

 There are sound arguments to work with a local recruitment partner.
 For one, it’s an easy way to ensure your provider has staff on the ground in the country you want to do business.